-D. How to Report Unlawful Discrimination
+D. How to Report Unlawful Discrimination Click or tap here to enter text.

 If you or someone you know has been the victim of unlawful sex-based discrimination, you may file a report with any District employee or with the Title IX Coordinator: